How This TV Host Gets Her Skin So Good

 Skyler Bouchard might look familiar for one of multiple reasons.
 Perhaps you’re one of her 169,000 Instagram followers.
 Maybe you’ve seen one of her series on the Food Network.
 Or maybe you’ve just seen her at a restaurant in New York, because she eats out a lot.

 Because of all the time Bouchard spends in front of the camera, skin care is crucial to her.
 “I think sleep is the most important thing for your skin,” she told me.
 “Some weeks I don’t sleep much because of my stressful lifestyle, and my skin is dull and dehydrated.”
-She says that her dining adventures don’t affect her skin, but she does try to eat a lot of omega-3’s: “Healthy fats are great.”
+She says that her dining adventures don’t affect her skin, but she does try to eat a lot of omega-3s: “Healthy fats are great.”

 Here’s her full beauty rundown at the end of the day, when she finally logs off and prepares for a good night’s sleep.